DrosophilaGenomeEvolution/TrEMOLO/workflow/README.md

 ```

 It covers Minimap2 indexing and mapping, BAM preparation, mapping statistics,
 and Sniffles 1 variant calling.
-The default `all` target remains input
+The default `all` target now completes every
-preparation only during the incremental migration.
+enabled scientific branch through `TE_INFOS.bed`; it additionally renders the
+report when `CHOICE.PIPELINE.REPORT` is true.

 The migrated INSIDER structural-variant segment is available with: